void-linux/void-packages/Manual.md

 - `version` A string with the package version.
 Must not contain dashes or underscore and at least one digit is required.
 Shell's variable substitution usage is not allowed.

-Neither `pkgname` or `version` should contain special characters which make it necessary to quote them, so they shouldn't be quoted in the template.
+`pkgname` and `version` are forbidden to contain special characters.
+Hence, they don't need to be quoted, and by convention, they shouldn't be.

 <a id="optional_vars"></a>
 #### Optional variables